lsst-sqre/sqr-088/index.md

 The Nublado component of the Rubin Science Platform provides users with a Python notebook execution environment that includes the Science Pipelines stack.
 At present, the Python installation provided by the Science Pipelines conda environment is used to run both JupyterLab and for the notebook kernel.
-This approach is relatively simple, but it tightly couples the JupyterLab UI with the notebook kernel in a way that complicates maintenance of the UI and makes it unnecessarily fragile.
+This approach is relatively simple, but it tightly coupled the service with the notebook kernel in a way that presents serious backwards compatibility problems and has been a source of fragility. complicates maintenance of the UI and makes it unnecessarily fragile.
-This tech note proposes a new base Docker image for Nublado pods and a strategy for separating the Python environment used for the JupyterLab UI from the Python environment used for the notebook execution kernel.
+This tech note describes plans for a new base (lightweight) Docker image for Nublado pods and a strategy for separating the Python environment used for JupyterLab from the Python environment used for the notebook execution kernel.

 ```

 ## Motivation

-At the time of writing (October 2024), Nublado lab containers are built on top of stack containers produced by Jenkins.
+At the time of writing (October 2024), Nublado lab containers are built on top of science pipelines containers produced by the pipelines build system (Jenkins).
 These containers are named `docker.io/lsstsqre/centos:7-stack-lsst_distrib-<tag>`, using the tag conventions described in {sqr}`059`.
-Currently, they use the Python included in the conda environment provided by the stack for both the JupyterLab UI and for the notebook execution kernel.
+Currently, they use the version of Python included in the conda environment provided by the stack for both JupyterLab and for the notebook execution kernel.

-This approach has the following issues:
+This was a convenient approach in early versions of the service, but presents a number of issues going forward:

 1. We want to support execution kernels other than the Science Pipelines stack.
-   Some possible examples are a lightweight Python-only container, a machine-learning-oriented container customized to the needs of a particular collaborting group, or a kernel maintained by a different mission.
+   Some possible examples are a lightweight Python-only container, a machine-learning-oriented container customized to the needs of a particular science collaboration, or a kernel maintained by a non-Rubin mission who adopted our platform.

-2. In operations, we will need to support older kernels, such as a two-year-old version of the Science Pipelines execution environment, with whatever JupyterLab is current at that time.
+2. During operations, we have a complex backwards compatibility story.
+   We are required to make available kernels based on up to 3-year-old versions of the science pipelines; however we do not want to be locked into deploying 3-year-old versions of the service.

-3. Sharing a Python execution environment between the user's kernel and the JupyterLab server means that the user can customize their environment in ways that break the JupyterLab server.
+3. Sharing a Python execution environment between the user's kernel and the JupyterLab server means that the user can customize their environment in ways that break the JupyterLab server, thus locking themselves out of the service (this has already happened to one user during the Preview phase).
-   When this happens, their Nublado lab may no longer be able to start until they reset their environment.
+   While we provide them with the capability to reset their environment to resolve this, it can lose them other customizations and creates unnecessary user support load.

-4. The Science Pipelines conda environment adopts new versions of Python relatively slowly, but newer versions of Python are often helpful when developing the JpyterLab environment.
+4. The Science Pipelines conda environment adopts new versions of Python relatively slowly, but newer versions of Python are often helpful for the Rubin Science Platform service layer.
    For example, we recently wanted to use {py:meth}`pathlib.Path.walk` in the JupyterLab startup code, which requires Python 3.12, but the Science Pipelines conda environment was still using Python 3.11.
    It is likely that the Science Pipelines conda environment will become even more conservative once we enter operations.

-The recent switch of the Science Pipelines container from CentOS to AlmaLinux provides a convenient opportunity to replace this architecture with a new one that addresses these issues.
+We have been aware of these issues for some time; recent developments such as the recent switch of the Science Pipelines container from CentOS to AlmaLinux and the approach of Data Preview 1 presented a timely opportunity to replace this architecture with a new one that is better matched to our future needs.

 ## Nomenclature

-Within the context of this tech note, we are going to assume two Pythons: the "Jupyterlab Python" responsible for providing the UI and browser-specific components to the Lab user, and the "Payload Python", packaged as a Jupyter kernel, which provides the Python environment that executes the user's notebook and can be used from an interactive shell.
+Within the context of this tech note, we refer to two Python distributions: the "JupyterLab Python" responsible for providing the UI and browser-specific components to the Lab user, and the "Payload Python", packaged as a Jupyter kernel, which provides the Python environment that executes the user's notebook and can be used by the user from an interactive shell for many purposes, including installing their own packages for use in their notebooks.
-There will likely be non-core-Python components that must be common to both (see below), but in general the contents of these different Python environments will be largely disjoint.
+There will likely be non-core-Python components that must be common to both (see below), but in general the contents of these different Python environments can and should be largely disjoint.

-We are assuming that the payload is a Python environment.
+For the context of this technote, the nublado payload is explicitly a Python environment.
-Non-Python payloads are a future possibility, but are outside the scope of this tech note.
+Non-Python payloads are a future possibility, but are outside the scope of this tech note as we have no immediate plans to support them.

 ## Proposed architecture

-The proposed new architecture for Nublado lab containers uses three layers:
+The proposed new architecture for Nublado lab containers consists of three layers:

 1. The base layer is `docker.io/library/python`, the official Python container built on top of a Debian stable container.
-   This will track the latest stable Python release and will be updated for new Python releases on the same cadence as other Rubin Science Platform services (in other words, fairly aggressively, around the time of the first `.1` patch release).
+   This tracks the latest stable Python release and will be updated for new Python releases on the same cadence as other Rubin Science Platform services (in other words, fairly aggressively, around the time of the first `.1` patch release).

-2. On top of that base, install JupyterLab and its supporting packages, including any customizations to JupyterLab itself outside of the kernel payload.
+2. On top of that base we install JupyterLab and its supporting packages, including any customizations to JupyterLab itself outside of the kernel payload.
-   This will use the Python provided by the base layer.
+   This uses the Python provided by the base layer.
-   This will be published as `ghcr.io/lsst-sqre/nublado-jupyterlab-base` and serve as the base layer for all lab containers.
+   It will be published as `ghcr.io/lsst-sqre/nublado-jupyterlab-base` and serve as the base layer for all lab containers.

 3. Finally, the payload for the execution kernel is layered on top of that base container.
-   For the default container for the Rubin Science Platform, published as `sciplat-lab`, this means running [lsstinstall][1] on top of the `nublado-jupyterlab-base` container created in the previous step, and then doing some additional setup and configuration.
+   For the default container for the Rubin Science Platform, published as `sciplat-lab`, this means running [lsstinstall][1] on top of the `nublado-jupyterlab-base` container created in the previous step, and then performing some additional setup and configuration.
-   This will install the `rubin-env` (and `rubin-env-rsp`) Conda environment including, among other things, a separate version of Python that has been tested with the Science Pipelines stack.
+   This installs the `rubin-env` (and `rubin-env-rsp`) Conda environment including, among other things, a separate version of Python that has been tested with the Science Pipelines stack.

 The resulting container therefore has, in the typical case, two separate installations of Python.
 One, provided by the official Python container, is used to run JupyterLab and cannot be customized by the user.